Last Updated on 24 June 2024 by Cycloscope

 One of the best-known routes in Ireland, for cyclists and non-cyclists, is the western part of the coast to the south of the island which includes the famous Cliff of Moher and the Ring of Kerry.
 Part of the very long (2500km) Wild Atlantic Way, which includes the whole northern and western coast, meanders along jagged cliffs, alien landscapes, and beautiful beaches.

 Several people had frightened us about the narrow streets and the traffic, especially in the summer.
-And in fact both things are true: narrow and poorly paved roads and many tourists with rental cars and campers make Ireland not exactly a destination for cyclists.
+In fact, both things are true: narrow and poorly paved roads and many tourists with rental cars and campers make Ireland not exactly a destination for cyclists.

 But even here it is possible to travel a few alternative routes and choosing the right roads will free you from the machines.
 Poor asphalt, instead you will never get rid of.